Codein-Labs/ibexa-seo-toolkit/docs/GETTING_STARTED.md

 # Getting Started

-[Codein](https://www.codein.fr) eZ Platform SEO Toolkit is a Symfony bundle for eZ Platform users, developers and contributors alike.
+[Codein](https://www.codein.fr) Ibexa SEO Toolkit is a Symfony bundle for Ibexa users, developers and contributors alike.

 ## Installing the bundle on your project

-This bundle require eZ Platform 2.5 or higher, and PHP 7.1 or higher.
+This bundle require Ibexa 2.5 or higher, and PHP 7.1 or higher.
 [Click here for more details on requirements](REQUIREMENTS.md).

 ____